Noch05/predict_donor_behavior/README.md

 Code files `05` through `07` are testing files, and they did not influence the results of my analysis or paper.
 Prior to embarking on this project, I knew nothing of machine learning but by the end I wanted to test out more complicated models.
-The `xboost` and `keras` scripts test small hyperparameter combos and bayesian optimization on a subset of the data, but ultimately don't provide enough of a performance increase to be worth taking the time and resources to fully redo the project in the `tidymodels` framework nor add them.
+The `xboost` and `keras` scripts test small hyperparameter combos and bayesian optimization on a subset of the data, but ultimately don't provide enough of a performance increase to be worth taking the time and resources to redo the project in the `tidymodels` framework nor add them.
-Although adding them would allow for a more holistic view of different types of machine learning models, I simply do not have the time or compute resources to full rework the project, for what is likely to be no significant change in my final conclusions.
+Although adding them would allow for a more holistic view of different types of machine learning models, I simply do not have the time or compute resources to fully rework the project, for what is likely to be no significant change in my final conclusions.

 ## Important Notes for Replication

 Many of the code files are specifically written for LSF scheduled HPC machines, so getting them to work properly on other ones may require tweaking.
 Additionally this also means don't try to run the files, with the full set of data, on a personal machine either, unless you have the resources too.
-Training outright is not too expensive, but the Cross-Validation and hyperparameter tuning balloon the number of models trained.
+Training outright is not too expensive, but the Cross-Validation and hyperparameter tuning ballooned the number of models trained.

-If you simply want to see the results, I have the finished model objects but they are far to large to put up in GitHub, even with LFS, so feel free to reach out to me at <noahochital@icloud.com> if you would like to see them.
+If you simply want to see the results, I have the finished model objects but they are far to large to put up in GitHub, even with LFS, so feel free to reach out to me at <noahochital@icloud.com> if you would like to see them and run `08-predict_donor.R`.

 ## License